fbpx

 If they did not name anyone as an executor, the responsibility would usually be given to the next of kin.

-This person is not always the best person to take on such a responsibility, so it is important to name someone and arrange your will.
+This person is not always the best person to take on such a responsibility.
+So it is important to name someone and arrange your will.

 Anyone can be appointed executor, but sometimes, this is an unwanted responsibility.
 In this case, you can renounce your responsibility through the courts.